Last editedApr 20233 min read

 Build the payment form/payment page.

 Find a payment processor that gives you the ability to process different types of payments, from credit and debit cards to account-to-account bank payments.

 Integrate your payment processor/merchant account with your payment page.

 Conquering online payments with GoCardless

-Direct bank payments may be the best online payment system for small business.
+Direct bank payments, such as Direct Debit or Instant Bank Pay, may be the best online payment system for small business.
 GoCardless can manage the entire payment collection process for you, ensuring that your business receives the money you’re expecting, when you’re expecting it.
 Plus, it’s easy to integrate GoCardless with your existing payments workflow – whether you’re working with Xero, QuickBooks, Sage, or so on – and the GoCardless API makes it easy to customise your online payment system to your exact specifications.

 We can help